kevinbird61/TCP_Socket/README.md

 ###### Bugs Report Record :
    - (8/18): Run in different server , change from the original test environment - windows (localhost with localhost) , to "[server - ubuntu] [client - windows 10]" .
 The result in original test environment with download and upload functions are perfect ; But run the new test environment has occurred the bugs on download and upload , which can't recognize the delivering packages. [need to fix]  [ P.S : Linux to Linux test environment work perfectly too ]
    - (8/21): Run in different server (Both in Linux) , but the consequences are the same.
 Need to check with the QByteArray and QTcoSocket's transport function - write().
-   - <span style="color:green;">Fix Bugs</span>(8/29): I narrow the size of each tcp sending packages , from 16384 bytes to 1024 bytes.
+   - *`Fix Bugs`* (8/29): I narrow the size of each tcp sending packages , from 16384 bytes to 1024 bytes.
 And then upload and download function is complete.

 # Usage
   1. Windows Version :